re-nft/_v2_.sdk/README.md

 The below is a simple example of lending an ERC721, note that the amount is ignored, you will always lend **1** unit of ERC721 token.

-If you are having any issues with the below code, go here: https://github.com/re-nft/sdk/tree/main/examples and ensure your dependencies for `ethersproject` are the same as ours.
+If you are having any issues with the below code, go [here](https://github.com/re-nft/sdk/tree/main/examples) and ensure your dependencies for `ethersproject` are the same as ours (in `package.json`).

 You might be wondering what 'AZRAEL' refers to in the below import.
-If so, go to our docs here: https://docs.renft.io/developers/renft-contracts-addresses.
+If so, go to our docs [here](https://docs.renft.io/developers/renft-contracts-addresses).
 Azrael, Sylvester and Whoopi are our naming conventions to refer to different versions of our contracts.

 ```javascript
 import { JsonRpcProvider } from '@ethersproject/providers';